-4.3 Ultra Violet (UV) Disinfection
+4.3 Ultraviolet (UV) Disinfection

-Supply wells that have been classified as being GUDI require "enhanced disinfection" through ultra violet light (UV) followed by chlorination.
+Supply wells that have been classified as being GUDI require "enhanced disinfection" through ultraviolet light (UV) followed by chlorination.
 A minimum UV dosage of 40 mJ/cm2 is maintained to inactivate any microorganisms that may be present from contact with surface water.
 Insufficient dosage of UV lasting more than 10 minutes must be reported as inadequate disinfection.
-There was one reportable incident of inadequate UV disinfection in 2023.
-Corrective actions taken are summarized in section 6.2.
+There were no occurrences of inadequate UV disinfection in 2024.